learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

 None
 ```

-## Some practice on permutations
+## Some Practice on Permutations

 Let's go back to the appointments exercise from the last lab.
 A teaching assistant is holding office hours so students can make appointments.
 She has 6 appointments scheduled today, 3 by male students, and 3 by female students.
+How many ways are there to order the appointments, based on gender of the students?
+Just to clarify, we're looking for size of the sample space that lists possible orders like this:

+FMFMFM <br />
+MMMFFF <br />
+FMFMMF <br />
+...

 From what you learned in the permutations lecture, you now have a more structured way of getting to the whole sample space!
-Hint: a permutation with replacement is needed here.
+Hint: a permutation with repetition is needed here, with formula $\dfrac{n!}{n_1!n_2!\ldots n_k!}$.
 Think carefully of what needs to go in the denominator and the numerator respectively.

 ```python